 In the past few years, the number of negative stories about AI has increased markedly.
 Tech-entrepreneur Elon Musk has even stated that AI is more dangerous than nuclear weapons.
 There have been numerous cases in which advanced or Al-powered algorithms were abused, went awry or caused damage.
 It was revealed that the British political consulting firm Cambridge Analytica harvested the data of millions of Facebook users without their consent to influence the US elections, which raised questions on how algorithms can be abused to influence and manipulate the public sphere on a large scale.
 It has become clear that AI models can replicate and institutionalise bias.
-For instance, an AI model named COMPAS - used across the US to predict recidivism - turned out to be biased against black people, whereas an Al-powered recruiting tool showed bias against women.
+For instance, an Al model named COMPAS - used across the US to predict recidivism - turned out to be biased against black people, whereas an Al-powered recruiting tool showed bias against women.

 Some types of AI can be gamed by malicious forces and end up behaving totally differently than intended.
 That was the case with an Al-powered chatbot, which turned from a friendly chatbot into a troll posting inflammatory messages and conspiracy theories in less than a day.
-Other cases brought to the surface unsolved questions around ethics in the application of AI.
-For instance, Google decided not to renew a contract with the Pentagon to develop AI that would identify potential drone targets in satellite images, after large-scale protests by employees who were concerned that their technology would be used for lethal purposes.
+Other cases brought to the surface unsolved questions around ethics in the application of Al. For instance, Google decided not to renew a contract with the Pentagon to develop AI that would identify potential drone targets in satellite images, after large-scale protests by employees who were concerned that their technology would be used for lethal purposes.

-Stefan van Duin, partner Analytics and Cognitive at Deloitte and an expert in developing AI solutions, understands this public anxiety about AI.
-"The more we are going to apply AI in business and society, the more it will impact people in their daily lives - potentially even in life or death decisions like diagnosing illnesses, or the choices a self-driving car makes in complex traffic situations," says Van Duin.
+Stefan van Duin, partner Analytics and Cognitive at Deloitte and an expert in developing Al solutions, understands this public anxiety about Al. "The more we are going to apply Al in business and society, the more it will impact people in their daily lives - potentially even in life or death decisions like diagnosing illnesses, or the choices a self-driving car makes in complex traffic situations," says Van Duin.
 "This calls for high levels of transparency and responsibility."

 Deloitte is a strong advocate of transparency and responsibility in Al. Transparent Al is Al that is explainable to employees and customers.
-That can be challenging, because Al is not transparent by nature, says Van Duin. the way it was taken there is the question "Transparent AI ma explicit, and encours responsibility for AI van Duin.
-"Response thical consideration with the core principation exploring to apply AI in business and society, the more it
+That can be challenging, because Al is not transparent by nature, says Van Duin.
+"The more we are going to apply AI in business and society, the more it will impact people in their daily lives"

-"So, the question is: How can we make AI as transparent as possible?
-How can we explain how an AI-based decision was made, what that decision was based on, and why it was taken the way it was taken?"
-Next to transparency, there is the question of responsibility in AI.
-"Transparent AI makes our underlying values explicit, and encourages companies to take responsibility for AI-based decisions," says Van Duin.
-"Responsible AI is AI that has all the ethical considerations in place and is aligned with the core principles of the company."
+"So, the question is: How can we make Al as transparent as possible?
+How can we explain how an Al-based decision was made, what that decision was based on, and why it was taken the way it was taken?"
+Next to transparency, there is the question of responsibility in Al. "Transparent Al makes our underlying values explicit, and encourages companies to take responsibility for Al-based decisions," says Van Duin.
+"Responsible Al is Al that has all the ethical considerations in place and is aligned with the core principles of the company."

-This publication explores Deloitte's point of view on transparency and responsibility in AI.
-It has been informed by Deloitte's own experiences in developing and applying AIenabled technology, both in the company and for its clients, as well as from its long-standing experience with validating and testing models, providing assurance, and advising on strategy and innovation projects.
-The publication will discuss four propositions that Deloitte has developed around the topic of transparent and responsible AI.
-'GlassBox' is a technical toolkit to validate AI models and to help explain the decision-making process of AI models to employees and customers.
-The 'FRR Quality Mark for Robotics and Al' is a quality mark for AI-powered products, which ensures customers that AI is used responsibly.
-'Digital Ethics' provides a framework to help organisations develop guiding principles for their use of technology, and to create a governance structure to embed these principles in their organisation.
+This publication explores Deloitte's point of view on transparency and responsibility in Al. It has been informed by Deloitte's own experiences in developing and applying Alenabled technology, both in the company and for its clients, as well as from its long-standing experience with validating and testing models, providing assurance, and advising on strategy and innovation projects.

+The publication will discuss four propositions that Deloitte has developed around the topic of transparent and responsible Al. 'AlgoInsight' is a technical toolkit to validate Al models and to help explain the decision-making process of Al models to employees and customers.
 Finally, 'Al-Driven Business Models' covers the complete journey, from defining the vision and building the capabilities up until actual implementation and capturing value.